stowball/hucssley/README.md

 }
 ```

-Notice how, apart from the `bp-` prefix, Hucssley does not dictate the breakpoint class name format, so, should you wish to use ranges like `small` or `medium`, or device types like `tablet`, or `desktop`, it's entirely up to you.
+Notice how, apart from the `bp-` prefix, Hucssley does not dictate the breakpoint class name format, so, should you wish to use ranges like `small` or `medium`, or device types like `tablet`, or `desktop`, it’s entirely up to you.

 #### UI states: `$hu-states`